Structured Production Systems: Viability: The viability of structured production systems

+We have two considerations concerning consumption good prices versus intermediate good prices: \begin{itemize} \item Consumption goods are traded on competitive markets in which supply is confronted with demand for these goods.
+Therefore, consumption good prices are subject to Walras' Law \citep{Walras1954}, which states that if $m-1$ competitive markets are in equilibrium, the $m$-th market is also balanced.
+This allows us to normalise the consumption good price vector $p$ such that

-The consumption good price space $\bar S$ is the unit simplex in $\mathbb R^{\ell_c}$ and consists of positive normalised consumption good price vectors $p > 0$ only.
-On the other hand, the intermediate price space $\mathbb R^{\ell_p}_+$ is the non-negative orthant of the $\ell_p$-dimensional Euclidean space $\mathbb R^{\ell_p}$.
-As such, the intermediate goods price vectors $q$ are \emph{not} normalised, but can attain any non-negative value, including zero.
-We conclude that the \emph{price space} for the structured production system $\mathbb S$ is consequently given by $P = \bar S \times \mathbb R^{\ell_p}_+$.
+The consumption good price space $\bar S$ is the unit simplex in $\mathbb R^{\ell_c}$ and consists of positive normalised consumption good price vectors $p > 0$ only. \item On the other hand, as stated, intermediate good prices are outcomes of bargaining processes between traders of these intermediate goods.
+These goods are \emph{not} subject to market equilibration processes.
+Therefore, it is natural to assume that the intermediate good price vector is any non-negative vector $q \in \mathbb R^{\ell_p}_+$.
+As such, the intermediate goods price vectors $q$ are \emph{not} normalised, but can attain any non-negative value, including zero. \end{itemize} Consequently, the \emph{price space} for the structured production system $\mathbb S$ is given by $\bar S \times \mathbb R^{\ell_p}_+$.